awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

 We recommend using this functionality to migrate from a MySQL DB instance to an Aurora MySQL DB cluster by creating an Aurora Read Replica of your source MySQL DB instance\.
 When the replica lag between the MySQL DB instance and the Aurora Read Replica is 0, you can direct your client applications to the Aurora Read Replica and then stop replication to make the Aurora Read Replica a standalone Aurora MySQL DB cluster\.
 Be prepared for migration to take a while, roughly several hours per tebibyte \(TiB\) of data\.

-For a list of regions where Aurora is available, see [Availability for Amazon Aurora MySQL](Concepts.RegionsAndAvailabilityZones.md#Aurora.AuroraMySQL.Availability)\.
+For a list of regions where Aurora is available, see [Amazon Aurora](https://docs.aws.amazon.com/general/latest/gr/rande.html#aurora) in the *AWS General Reference*\.

 When you create an Aurora Read Replica of a MySQL DB instance, Amazon RDS creates a DB snapshot of your source MySQL DB instance \(private to Amazon RDS, and incurring no charges\)\.
 Amazon RDS then migrates the data from the DB snapshot to the Aurora Read Replica\.
 After the data from the DB snapshot has been migrated to the new Aurora MySQL DB cluster, Amazon RDS starts replication between your MySQL DB instance and the Aurora MySQL DB cluster\.
 If your MySQL DB instance contains tables that use storage engines other than InnoDB, or that use compressed row format, you can speed up the process of creating an Aurora Read Replica by altering those tables to use the InnoDB storage engine and dynamic row format before you create your Aurora Read Replica\.
 For more information about the process of copying a MySQL DB snapshot to an Aurora MySQL DB cluster, see [Migrating Data from a MySQL DB Instance to an Amazon Aurora MySQL DB Cluster by Using a DB Snapshot](AuroraMySQL.Migrating.RDSMySQL.md)\.